 - Visitors are not very web savvy and frequent other industry blogs that use muted color tones.
 Very industrial looking sites

 - Most of the sites they visit use sans-serif fonts

 - Customers are often in a hurry because they need a repair urgently

 Develop a Website Design strategy

 Since most of the users are in a hurry to get help the site will have a prominent phone number and live chat.
 To differentiate from your competition, we will use a brighter cool color palette to have a calming feeling.
-Since most visit on desktop we will need to hire a professional photographer to capture quality images of your facility to demonstrate your credibility.
+Since most visits are on desktop, we will need to hire a professional photographer to capture quality images of your facility to demonstrate your credibility.

 If your design solution aligns with the strategy above it will be harder for your client to change it in the future…. because it is based on research and is appropriate for them and their objectives.
 You are able to block out the noise and say that’s cool but probably not appropriate for my audience.

-If something in your design is ornament for ornament sake… ask yourself is it really necessary?
+If something in your design is an ornament for ornament’s sake… ask yourself is it really necessary?
 Will they miss it if it’s gone?